You might not be able to see it, but your fish can certainly feel it.

 But don’t panic just yet.

-Today, I am going to teach you everything you need to know about water temperature, including why it’s so important and how you can maintain the perfect temperature in your aquarium.
+Today, I am going to teach you everything you need to know about water temperature, including why it’s so important and how you can maintain the perfect aquarium temperature.

 Temperature in the wild vs in your tank